 - 5th and 6th place will be eliminated

 SRAA Lightweight Rules

-- All lightweight rowers including potential substitutes must have submitted a verified health certificate (www.sraa.net) dated between August 15th and April 1st of the regatta year.
+- All lightweight rowers including potential substitutes must have submitted via the SRAA website a verified health certificate dated between August 1st and April 1st of the academic regatta year.

-- Certification must be completed by a licensed athletic trainer.
+- Certification must be completed and submitted by a licensed athletic trainer.

 - USRowing rule 4-110 does not apply for this regatta.

 - Test scales will be open Thursday evening in the weigh-in area from 4:00 pm to 6:00 pm.